jsonpoindexter/synchrobike/README.md

 | 5v / Vcc | 5v       |

 4. Connect your power source's 5v and Ground to the **WS2811x's dedicated 5v and Ground cables that are separate from the JST connectors.**

+5. Upload `syncrhobike.ino` to the Wemos D1 Mini

+**Note: It is suggested to unplug the LEDs from the Wemos D1 Mini while uploading the sketch.
+The LEDs being on the RX pin means that they can possibly interfeer with the upload, and will turn a very bright white.**

 ## Pinout

 ![Wemos D1 Mini Pinout](https://www.projetsdiy.fr/wp-content/uploads/2016/05/esp8266-wemos-d1-mini-gpio-pins.jpg)